AlexBandurin/sentiment_analysis/README.md

 - **Historical Data Analysis**: Incorporating historical pricing data to enhance the predictive accuracy and reliability of the model.

 This initiative is in its early stage, with a focus on data collection and establishing a robust framework for data processing and analysis.
 The ultimate goal is to craft a tool capable of not just tracking market sentiment but also predicting potential value changes in digital assets based on a range of external factors.

+After cleaning the output and filtering it to leave only usable data, a correlation analysis is conducted of sentiment scores and historical stock price over time.\
 -->

 #### News headlines (from Yahoo Finance)